greyshore/greyshore-website/README.md

 **Change images:**

 Images are stored in `./static/img/`; everything in there can be considered a placeholder that should eventually be replaced with your actual production images.

+**Responsive Design Guidelines:**

+This project relies on TailwindCSS.
+Classes for each element should be mobile first as the base style.
+From there, responsive design should target larger screens.
+[Please reference this link for additional information about Tailwind's breakpoints](https://tailwindcss.com/docs/breakpoints).
+Breakpoints can be customized in the tailwind.config.js file.